brianwisti/rgb-brain-hugo/site/content/post/2018/02/my-circular-beanie.md

 <!--more-->

-I knit a [ski beanie](../../2017/11/my-ski-beanie.md) back in November, using a pattern from [Son of Stitch 'n Bitch](https://www.goodreads.com/book/show/170305.Son_of_Stitch_n_Bitch).
+I knit [my-ski-beanie](../../2017/11/my-ski-beanie.md) back in November, using a pattern from [Son of Stitch 'n Bitch](https://www.goodreads.com/book/show/170305.Son_of_Stitch_n_Bitch).
 The hat fit loose.
 I thought this might be because the pattern is knit flat.
 I produce a tighter gauge when knitting in the round.
 Would adapting the same hat to circular knitting produce a better fit?

 Yes – quite a bit!
 The yarn thickness and needle size were the same as the previous attempt.
 If I were to try this experiment again I might use the next needle size up.
 A perfect fit would be somewhere in between this and the beanie from November.